raginmari/helldivers-companion-support/README.md

 # hd2-democratic-companion
-Support for the Helldivers 2 Democratic Companion mobile app.
+Support for the S.E.A.F.
+Democratic Companion mobile app.